 The emphasis of this program is to prepare school psychologists who are effective teacher, parent, and school consultants.
 Along with consultation, graduate students are trained to provide effective interventions.
 The program also emphasizes a pupil services model which addresses the educational and mental health needs of all children, from early childhood through high school.
-The school psychology knowledge base includes areas of professional school psychology, educational psychology, psychological foundations, educational foundations, and mental health.
-To provide psychological services in educational settings, graduates of the School Psychology Program must also have considerable knowledge of curriculum, special education, and pupil services.
+The school psychology knowledge base includes areas of professional school psychology, educational psychology, psychological foundations, educational foundations, social justice, and mental health.
+To provide psychological services in educational settings, graduates of the School Psychology On-Campus Program must also have considerable knowledge of curriculum, special education, and pupil services.

-Another unique aspect of the UWL School Psychology Program is that graduate students are placed in local schools as early and as intensively as possible.
+Another unique aspect of UWL's School Psychology Program is that graduate students are placed in local schools as early and as intensively as possible.
 During their second, third, and fourth semesters, students are at local school practicum sites two days per week.
 From the beginning of practica experiences, students are involved in actual casework.
 Over the next three semesters, they progress to near independent functioning in all school psychological practices.
 At practicum placements, students are under the direct supervision of experienced school psychologists.
 University practicum supervisors also observe practicum students at their school practicum sites.
 On campus, faculty and students meet individually and in small groups to review cases and activities students are working on at their practicum sites.
 During these school practica, students develop professional skills in assessment, consultation, intervention, counseling, and case management.
 Many of the core courses require projects which are completed in the schools during practica.
 By the end of these practica, students will have more than 700 hours of school experience.
 After completing all coursework at the university, students complete a 1200 hour internship at sites of their choosing.

 To practice as a licensed school psychologist, students must complete the Educational Specialist degree, which includes completing the Master of Science in Education in school psychology degree first.
 UWL offers both degrees through the School Psychology Program.

-- Complete a minimum of 60 graduate credits (includes capstone project and credits completed for the Master of Science in Education degree), with at least two thirds of these at the 700/800 level.
+- Complete a minimum of 60 graduate credits (includes capstone project and credits completed for the Master of Science in Education degree), with at least two thirds of these at the 700/800-level.

 Psychological foundations (6 credits)

-Students are expected to enter the graduate school psychology program with a good understanding of psychological principles.
+Students are expected to enter the graduate School Psychology Program with a good understanding of psychological principles.
 This can be achieved through:

 - Completing an undergraduate psychology major,